-The Committee believes the final PSU vesting factor of 44% of target, which is based on an 88% EPS and a 0% relative TSR vesting result, fairly aligns with the overall performance of the Company during the 2013-2015 performance period.
+The Committee believes the final PSU vesting result of 44%, based on 88% EPS growth and 0% relative TSR scores, fairly aligns with the overall performance of the Company during the 2013-2015 performance period.

 Stock Appreciation Rights

 SARs entitle the award recipient to receive, at the time of exercise, shares of UTC Common Stock with a market value equal to the difference between the exercise price (the closing price of Common Stock on the date of grant) and the market price of Common Stock on the date the SARs are exercised.
 SARs vest and become exercisable after three years and expire ten years from the date of grant.
 If the employment of the executive terminates prior to the vesting date, the award is forfeited, except in cases of death, disability, qualifying retirement or qualifying separation following a change-in-control.